let-me-in

 Requests Get Signed

-Every matching request gets an X-Auth-Signature header containing a time counter and ECDSA signature.
+Every matching request gets an X-Auth-Signature header containing a compact time counter, a public-key fingerprint, and an ECDSA signature.
 The signature changes every 30 seconds.

 4